The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 This will save your life after Boys Don't Cry

 Released in 1994, Stephen Elliot’s The Adventures of Priscilla, Queen of the Desert brought the lives, dreams, and daily hassles of drag queens on the big screen.
 And suddenly drag queens weren’t so scary.
 The humor is not directed at any group, it is situational.
-As a result, audiences in North America, England, and France—while not understanding the Aussie-isms—all found something to laugh about.
+As a result, audiences in North America, England, and France—while not understanding the Aussie-isms—all found something to laugh and love about Pricilla.

 The movie To Wong Foo, Thanks for Everything!
 Julie Newmar, the television show RuPaul’s Drag Race, and a whole new generation of entertainment descends from Priscilla.
 Mostly because it is brilliant and funny.